orkes-io/docs/blog/2021-11-16-the-genesis-of-netflix-conductor.md

 While the focus of the company was to build the best streaming service in the world, it also led to the birth of several great pieces of software.
 Netflix used a lot of open source software for its needs and also decided to contribute towards it.
 Netflix OSS initiative was a part of this effort.
 Conductor was built as a general purpose orchestration engine.
-It helped Netflix solve critical problems in the microsservices space and it became a natural fit for Netflix OSS.
+It helped Netflix solve critical problems in the microservices space and it became a natural fit for Netflix OSS.

 Open Sourcing Conductor enabled several large and popular companies like Tesla, GitHub, Redfin and many more, to not